lwhorton/lwhorton.github.io/_posts/2019-09-15-best-talks-of-strangeloop-2019.md

 Imogen Heap gave a resounding keynote.
 Her team spent the last 10 years working on interactive "music gloves" that enable a performer to engage a synthesizer by waving hands and fingers in the air.
-The glove's sensors provide an incredibly rich interface for looping and sampling, and the three dimensional space provides the canvas on which to perform.
+The glove's sensors provide an incredibly rich interface for looping and sampling, and the three-dimensional space provides the canvas on which to perform.
 It reminds me loosely of a [theremin](https://en.wikipedia.org/wiki/Theremin), but with infinitely more possibilities.
 The performance is mesmerizing.
 This wizard on stage is grabbing